 There's a point, where the subject matter is a discussion of how to present the Sabbat's violent atrocities in the context of the game, and by way of example, the book presents a graphic description of a violent rape.
 Then, immediately after, this paragraph:

 Okay, well that wasn't too graphic, was it?
-Now, let's take show how can take the same scene and the same action and slap the troupe in the face with the imagery.
+Now, let's take some time to show how you can take the same scene and the same action and slap the troupe in the face with the imagery.

 And true to its word, the Guide to the Sabbat repeats the rape scene, but with even less sensitivity and discretion.